adjust/ios_sdk/README.md

 ### 5. Build your app

 Build and run your app.
-If the build succeeds, you successfully integrated AdjustIo into your app.
+If the build succeeds, you successfully integrated Adjust into your app.
 After the app launched, you should see the debug log `Tracked session start`.

 ![][run]